GautamRaj-12/obsidian-git-sync/react-typescript/02_typing_props.md

      ![[Pasted image 20240828113310.png]]
      ![[Pasted image 20240828113334.png]]
 - We are using typescript to avoid these.
 We don't want a component to accept 'any' type.
 Then there will be no difference between JS and TS.
 - It is not going to stop rendering, so, if even if we pass any number, it will be render 10.
-Imagine r
+Imagine reading "Welcome 10 , You have 10 unread message."